petermr/tigr2ess/epmcSearches/EuropePMC searches.md

 *Note: EPMC has other useful links, e.g. https://www.ebi.ac.uk/training/online/course-list?field_course_subject_area_tid%5B%5D=15 (List of courses) and https://www.ebi.ac.uk/training/online/course/effective-literature-research-europe-pmc (Introductory).

+## EPMC support
+Maria Levchenko and colleagues run an EPMC support services (https://www.ebi.ac.uk/training/online/trainers/levchmar_10147 ) and have been very helpful.
+They have a webservices Google group https://groups.google.com/a/ebi.ac.uk/forum/#!forum/epmc-webservices and some of our docs may point to that page.

 ## basic search

 The basic search (at URL above) takes free text: